unhammer/DivvunPublicTenders/GrammarChecker.md

 * the grammar checker should only check text in the language(s) of the grammar checker
 * it should be possible to run grammar checkers for several languages at the same time - the library and the code is the same, only the linguistic files differ
-* the front-end must query the back-end for supported languages
+* the front-end must query the back-end for supported languages ** *both the locally bundled back-end and the central server, presumably?* --KBU
 * on supported platforms, the grammar checker should detect language switches to and from supported languages, e.g. when the user switches keyboard language
 * all code must be Unicode safe, with support for all of it, not only the BMP